 Unlike classical-music performances, videogame shows feature arrangements that blend looping tracks of music designed to match various moments in a game, such as a slow, eerie medley of piano, percussion and string as the videogame character navigates a castle dungeon.

 I think there’s something here.
-Two years back, in a post titled “Why Game?”, I wrote the following:
+Two years back, in a post titled 1985: Burst and Bloom, I wrote the following:

 The sounds, visuals, and interactivity provided a pool of imagination.
 The limitations of early consoles could not provide orchestral arrangements.
 Instead, repetitious patterns were drilled into our heads.
 They not only encapsulated the game we were playing, but they opened the world outside to a new soundtrack, creating a wealth of memories that could be tapped into from a few simple chirps.
 Hearing these primitive arrangements evolve felt like experiencing the birth of music.
 As hardware progressed, so did the complexity if the music.
 Repetitive pieces turned into grand and iconic themes, each game re-shaping the idea and importance of video game music.